oac-tree/sup-dto/doc/anyvalue.rst

    unchanged and false is returned.
 This is basically a non-throwing version of :func:`void AnyValue::ConvertFrom(const AnyValue&)`.

+.. function:: bool TryAssign(AnyValue& dest, const AnyValue& src)

+   :param dest: ``AnyValue`` object to assign to.
+   :param src: ``AnyValue`` object to assign from.
+   :return: ``true`` on successful assignment.

+   Try to assign an AnyValue to another AnyValue.
+When assignment or conversion fails, the destination is left unchanged and false is returned.
+This is basically a non-throwing version of :func:`AnyValue& AnyValue::operator=(const AnyValue&)`.

 .. function:: bool Increment(AnyValue& value)

    :param value: ``AnyValue`` object to increment.